SAP-samples/upscale-commerce-custom-component/native-extension-examples/page-popup/README.md

 # Page Popup Native Extension

 ## What is it?
-This Native Extension makes use of the angular material library to render a stylized dialog over the screen when the user navigates to the cart page.
-It can easily be adjusted to appear on any other page, and the same dialogs can be used to build more professional UI for native extension components.
+This Native Extension uses the Angular Material library to render a stylized dialog over the screen when the user navigates to the cart page.
+It can easily be adjusted to appear on any other page, and the same dialog can be used to build more professional UI for native extension components.

 ## Setting up the Native Extension
 Follow the steps below to create your own version of the Page Popup Native Extension: